 I have tried out quite a few myself, and the more Twitter-scheduling tools I have tried, the more sceptical I have become.

 The reason for this scheduling scepticism?
-The tools tell us very little about how they work, expecting us to take their quality on trust, and almost no-one evaluates the efficiency of different ‘best time to tweet’ tools against each other.
+The tools tell us very little about how they work, expecting us to take their quality on trust, and almost no-one evaluates the efficiency of different ‘best time to tweet’ tools against each other based on how well they select their times.
 (By almost no-one I mean, “no-one I’ve come across, but the internet’s pretty big and there are plenty of smart people out there, so I can’t really be the first, can I?”)

 In fact, there is an odd logical break in the thought process when it comes to using a Twitter-scheduling tool.
 It goes roughly like this: